cslotboom/hysteresis/doc/readthedocs/Readme.txt

 Note:
-I don't know why we need botht the :doc: and toc tree part of the sub-functions
+I don't know why we need both the :doc: and toc tree part of the sub-functions